pgRouting/pgrouting/doc/max_flow/pgr_maxFlowMinCost_Cost.rst

    :end-before: -- q3

 .. index::
-    single: maxFlowMinCost_Cost - Experimental ; Many to Many - Experimental on v3.0
+    single: maxFlowMinCost_Cost - Experimental on v3.0 ; Many to Many - Experimental on v3.0

 Many to Many
 ...............................................................................